MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 Moving objects from Extension Y to Extension X, is considered a *move down*.
 Typical move-down scenarios include:

 - Moving objects from an isolated extension to a shared extension.
-- Moving objects from a customized base application with its own ID to an extension on top of the base application.
+- Moving objects from a customized base application with its own ID to an extension on top.
--  Ext Y might not be owned, i.e., not possible to make modifications in it (e.g., Microsoft standard base app.
+-  Ext Y might not be owned.
+So, it might not be possible to make modifications to it.
+An example is the Microsoft Base Application.

 Moving objects from the Base Application extension to Extension X is a *move up*.
 Typical move-down scenarios include:

-- Splitting an extension in two, with one dependent on the other.
+- Split an extension in two, with one dependent on the other.
-- Moving from code customized base application with the Microsoft ID to a new extension on top of Microsoft Base
+- Move from a code-customized base application with the Microsoft ID to a new extension on top.

 #### Development